Want to travel abroad this summer … for free?

 Tips

-Due to the extra constraints on international travel due to the COVID-19 global pandemic, applicants are encouraged to frequently check the US Department of State’s Travel Advisories.
-Countries labeled “Level 4” will not be entertained as proposed locations for support by the Vredenburg Travel Fund.
-Additionally, it will be important to see what, if any, type of visa, COVID-19 vaccination proof, and any other documentation may be needed depending on the proposed project location.
-It is advised that these things be worked on ASAP as there have been delays in processing.
+It will be important to see what, if any, type of visa, vaccination proof, and/or other documentation may be needed depending on the proposed project location.
+It is advised that students begin looking into these things prior to the application deadline as there have been delays in processing.

 Additional Questions